matkoniecz/bicycle_map_of_Krakow_in_Maperitive/readme.txt

 	use-ruleset location=rules/cyclemap/BikingDebugMax.mrules as-alias=biking_heavy_debug
 commands).

-2) to download and filter map using ruby script (it makes map generation multiple times faster).
-Requires Ruby, tested on WIndows 7.

-run download.rb.

-3) to modify rendering rules.
+2) to modify rendering rules.
 Requires Ruby.

-modify and run generate.rb to generate a new version of .mrules file
+modify generate.rb and run generate.bat to generate a new version of .mrules files

-#) In case of problems, feedback, ideas (including pull requests) involving this project - open issue on Github ().
-In case of OSM problems - folks at http://irc.openstreetmap.org/irc.cgi are extremely helpful.
+#) In case of problems, feedback, ideas (including pull requests) involving this project - open issue on Github: https://github.com/Bulwersator/bicycle_map_of_Krakow/issues .
+In case of general OSM problems - folks at http://irc.openstreetmap.org/irc.cgi are extremely helpful.

-*) Thanks to Igor Brejc and Michael for original .mrules file released under the Creative Commons Attribution-ShareAlike 3.0 License (http://creativecommons.org/licenses/by-sa/3.0/).